balajeetm/balajeetm.github.io/_posts/2017-02-17-maven-safe-haven.markdown

 Lib A is dependent on Lib B and Lib C. Lib C however is dependent on Lib B and Lib D. Lib B is dependent on Lib D. The versions are showb in the diagram.<br>
 The libraries in the final classpath will contain Lib A (obviously), Lib B and Lib C (since Lib A transitively gets them) and Lib D since the transitive dependencies in turn get it along transitively.
 The final classpath shows the versions of the libraries however.<br>
 But 'WTF' in that?
 How's maven deciding that?<br>
-Firstly, Maven constructs a dependency tree as shown in the diagram including versions at different levels.<br>
+* Firstly, Maven constructs a dependency tree as shown in the diagram including versions at different levels.
-Lib A and its classes are through because its at the top of the hierarchy<br>
+* Lib A and its classes are through because its at the top of the hierarchy
-There are 2 versions of Lib B now available.
+* There are 2 versions of Lib B now available.
 But ver 1 at level 1 is nearer than ver 2 at level 2.
 So ver 1 wins.<br>
-There is only one version of Lib C. So 'C' and its classes are also through transitively.<br>
+* There is only one version of Lib C. So 'C' and its classes are also through transitively.<br>
-There are 3 versions of Lib D available.
+* There are 3 versions of Lib D available.
 As per the 'nearest-wins' strategy, ver 3 is out of picture.
 However, both ver 1 and ver 2 are equidistant at level 3.<br>
 Maven now picks the highest version at the same distance and chooses ver 2.<br>

 Simple huh?
-Nothing really is complex see?
+Nothing really is complex see?<br>
 If you seek more details though, peek [here](https://maven.apache.org/plugins/maven-dependency-plugin/examples/resolving-conflicts-using-the-dependency-tree.html)<br>

 ## <u><b>Pre-Release Versioning</b></u><br>